Esmail-ibraheem/MiniMinecraft/README.md

 - Verify that the proxy server has the necessary API keys/configurations
 - Make sure you're in the correct directories when starting each server

-## License

-This project is open source.
-See the LICENSE file for more details.

----

-*For more information, please visit the [GitHub repository](https://github.com/Esmail-ibraheem/Virtual-LLMs).*

-The changes I made:
-- Added a centered div with proper alignment
-- Increased the image width to 600px
-- Added border-radius for better styling
-- Improved the overall layout and spacing
-- Added a repository link at the bottom for better navigation